Best Things to Do in Venice Beach, California

 The Venice Skatepark sprawls a whopping 16,000 square feet, so there’s room for everyone, from beginners to pros.
 Drop by on your board and shred up a storm on the ramps.
 Or stand back and watch all sorts of skaters as they practice and perfect their tricks on the tracks.

-If you’re a skateboarder, skateboarding fan, or just a Venice Beach history buff, you’ll want to watch Made in Venice.
-It’s a documentary about the long and difficult campaign to get the most expensive skate park in the world built right on the boardwalk of Venice Beach.
+If you’re a skateboarder, skateboarding fan, or just a California history buff, you’ll want to watch Made in Venice.
+It’s a documentary about the long and difficult campaign to get the most expensive skate park in the world built right on the boardwalk.

 Abbot Kinney Boulevard